tscholze/kotlin-surfaceduo-duobahn/README.md

 # kotlin-surfaceduo-duobahn
-> DuoBahn for Surface Duo will be an Kotline Compose-based Android app for foldable devices that uses the official German Autobahn API as a data source.
+> DuoBahn for Surface Duo will be an Kotlin Compose-based Android app for foldable devices that uses the federal German Autobahn API as a data source.

 ## Build status